The role of the sociologist in pandemic response

-Growing urban populations and higher levels of connectivity present huge challenges in anticipating the potential spread of a disease.
+Pandemics have different origins and triggers.
+Growing urban populations and higher levels of connectivity present huge challenges in containing and responding to the potential spread of a disease.
 At the same time, pandemic response needs to account for the diverse make-up of our society.

 Governments and international bodies plan extensively for pandemics.
 But what can we learn from the COVID-19 response about how we can plan in a more inclusive way, understanding the needs of citizens and of society’s most vulnerable?

 Dr Elisa Pieri, Lecturer in Sociology at The University of Manchester’s School of Social Sciences, is an expert in pandemic preparedness.

 “A situation of crisis exacerbates existing inequalities and creates new vulnerable groups,” says Dr Pieri.
 “You can’t plan for a lockdown situation based on a ‘typical’ 2.4 family.
 You have to account for vulnerable people, such as the homeless, the socially isolated and other marginalised groups, and ensure that they are accounted for.”

 During the UK lockdown, Dr Pieri has spoken to the media about the social implications of these unprecedented measures, and assisted the UK Cabinet with their enquiries about the social effects of lockdown.
 As an expert on pandemics, she has also been the reviewer of several research project proposals on COVID-19 for the Swiss National Science Foundation.